Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 tags: [terraform, aws, docker, wso2 esb, esb]
 ---

-One of the good practices for a data center or a cloud infrastructure is to manage the [infrastructure as code] (http://www.thoughtworks.com/es/insights/blog/infrastructure-code-reason-smile).
+One of the good practices in a data center or a cloud infrastructure is to manage the [infrastructure as code] (http://www.thoughtworks.com/es/insights/blog/infrastructure-code-reason-smile).
 There are many different options in the market as **[CloudFormation](https://aws.amazon.com/cloudformation/)**, **[Heat](https://wiki.openstack.org/wiki/Heat)**, **[terraform](https://terraform.io/)**, etc. to create and provision the infrastructure and code.
 On Internet we can find different comparisons for the tools: